 Dealing with TMJ and Teeth Grinding in Abbotsford

 The temporomandibular joint connects the lower jaw to the skull in front of your ear.
 People suffering from Temporomandibular Joint Disorder or TMJ often find chewing to be an ordeal and may experience popping or clicking sounds as they eat.
 Facial pain, neck pain, and frequent headaches are just some of the other symptoms associated with this condition.
-Any number of factors may contribute to TMJ including arthritis, physical trauma (a broken or dislocated jaw, whiplash, etc.), frequent teeth clenching, autoimmune disease, or an infection.
-For treatment of recurring pain or teeth grinding in Abbotsford, get in touch with our team.
+Any number of factors may contribute to TMJ including arthritis, a physical trauma (a broken or dislocated jaw, whiplash, etc.), frequent teeth clenching, autoimmune disease, or an infection.
+For the treatment of recurring pain or teeth grinding in Abbotsford, get in touch with our team.

 Temporomandibular disorders refer to conditions of the chewing muscles and jaw joint.

 - Myofascial pain: Discomfort or pain in the jaw muscles.

 - Arthritis: Inflammatory joint disorders that affect the TMJ joint.

 - Internal derangement: Dislocated jaw, displaced disc or injury to the condyle